lastbutnotlea/swappening-client/README.md

+## About
+This is swappening, a mobile cross-platform application, matching event hosts with event-goers.
+Users interested in events can browse and filter events close to them.
+The interface is inspired by dating apps, allowing for effortless interaction and taking off decision load.
+Hosts can advertise their events and keep track of as well as control who is attending their events.
+This project was done as part of the lecture on Programming Database Web Applications, held at the Technical University of Munich.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.